FishSnap-2023/Fishsnap-mobile-app/README.md

 Make sure you have an emulator running or a physical device connected to your computer to deploy the application.

 ## Using Fishsnap Frontend
 Fishsnap Frontend provides an intuitive interface for users to classify fish species in images.
 Users can capture a photo using the device's camera.
-The application then sends the image to the Fishsnap Backend using FastAPI for processing and displays the predicted fish species to the user.
+The application then sends the image to the Fishsnap Backend using flask for processing and displays the predicted fish species to the user.

 ## Features
 - Capture Photo: Users can capture a photo of a fish using the device's camera.